 Seborrheic dermatitis is called cradle cap in infants and dandruff in adults.

-Nummular dermatitis causes red plaques that are coin-shaped and more frequently affects people aged between 55 and 65 and who live in very dry environments.
+Nummular dermatitis causes red plaques that are coin-shaped and more frequently affect people aged between 55 and 65 who live in very dry environments.

 Stasis dermatitis is linked to poor circulation and can affect people affected by congestive heart failure or varicose veins.